AllynMcKennaPatterson/digital-rain-cpp/_posts/2024-03-11-digital-rain-cpp.md

 </video>
 </div>

+Finally I wanted to see what would happen if I set colour once in main and printed each character without an ANSI colour escape code.
+I used ```<stdlib.h>```'s ```system``` function to set the colour.
+This scenario performed just as well as test case 1.

 ### Cout is slow and ANSI colour escape codes are even slower
-Now that I have tested a version with multiple colours, with a single colour, and with no colour, I suspect that my performance issues lie with ```cout```.
-Since there can be approximately 150 raindrops on the screen at one time, each with 4-12 characters, cout can be called 600-1800 times per frame.
+Now that I have tested a version with no colour, with a single colour, and with multiple colours, I suspect that my performance issues lie with ```cout``` and ANSI colour escape codes.
+Since there can be approximately 150 raindrops on the screen at one time, each with 4-12 characters, ```cout``` can be called 600-1800 times per frame.
 I wrote a small program to measure the time taken to execute ```cout``` with a single character.

 ##### Results
 <div align="center">